 World Concern also has an extended response in Haiti after the 2010 earthquake.
 More than 100,000 people received assistance.
 The earthquake disaster response and long-term development in Haiti is one of World Concern’s most significant projects.

-Over the past three decades, World Concern has continued to provide excellent service to the world’s poor.
+For the past six decades, World Concern has continued to provide excellent service to the world’s poor.
 In some of the most dangerous places in the world, where suffering and disease are at their worst, World Concern continues to bring relief and hope to those in need.